rpbadham/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 A complete description of the features in the remaining columns can be found in the file "features_info.txt".

 A complete list of the columns follows.
-The prefix "t" donates time domain signals.
+* prefix "t" donates time domain signals.
-The prefix f denotes freuency domain signals.
+* prefix "f" denotes frequency domain signals.

  [1] "Activity"                    "tBodyAcc-mean()-Y"           "tBodyAcc-mean()-Z"           "tBodyAcc-std()-X"
  [5] "tBodyAcc-std()-Y"            "tBodyAcc-std()-Z"            "tGravityAcc-mean()-X"        "tGravityAcc-mean()-Y"